rajgoel/course-scientific-programming/01-lecture/slides.md

 print(f"Sum of array elements = {sum_values}")
 ```

-Today it is one of the most widely used languages.
+Today, Python is one of the most widely used languages.

 ---